The Process of Entrepreneurship: The 5 Stages of a Successful Entrepreneurial Process

 What got you to $10 million in ARR won’t get you to $900 million.
 The systems that run small businesses efficiently will not support your hypergrowth.

 Uber had to overhaul its driver onboarding process multiple times to support its hypergrowth.
-Until 2013, intending drivers had to go to a local office to complete some paperwork.
-Then they morphed into an online application process that allowed drivers to sign up without visiting a local office.
+Until 2013, drivers had to go to a local office to complete some paperwork in order to become an employee.
+Then, they morphed into an online application process that allowed drivers to sign up without visiting a local office.

 And when they began international expansion, the company had to design another process to accommodate the differences in regulations across host countries.